-Quiet and peaceful, West Virginia is now a popular winter travel destination, and for good reason.
-Less than an afternoon's drive from most eastern metros, discounted lodging in the off-season here makes family get-togethers and park escapes all the more alluring, but there's more than that to be discovered.
+West Virginia is an increasingly popular winter travel destination and for good reason!
+Less than a day's drive from most metropolitan areas in the east, vacationing here in the off-season here makes for great family get-togethers, and park escapes are all the more alluring, but there's more here than discounted travel to be discovered.

-You'll find plenty of snow in the mountains, but it doesn't linger in the lowlands.
-Flakes fall as early as October near ski resorts, but low-lying valleys may see no more than a dusting all year.
+With some exceptions, winter in West Virginia does not grow remarkably severe.
+You'll find plenty of snow in the mountains, but it doesn't linger long in the lowlands.
+Flakes fall as early as October in the highlands near its ski resorts, but some low-lying valleys may see no more than a dusting all year.

 Low lodging rates

 Even at luxury resorts such as The Greenbrier, rates are generally least expensive in winter—with the exception of lodging near ski resorts.
 Many hotels near state and national parks offer winter travel packages.

 Washington, Columbus, and Charlotte are an afternoon's drive from West Virginia, and New York City is only four hours away.
 Thanks to the completion of the US-48 expressway, it's only 2.5 hours from D.C. to Canaan Valley skiing.